Before you begin

 Before going forward with nested PMs, consider the following:

-- Nested PMs require at least partial manual setup.
 Creating task groups for nested PMs is a different process than that of creating them for regular SMs and requires manual configuration.
-It may sometimes be easier to set up nested PMs without importing instead (fully manually).
+It may sometimes be easier to set up nested PMs without importing instead (fully manually). - You may not get the same level of resource planning and record-keeping with nested PMs as you would with regular SMs.

-- You may not get the same level of resource planning and record-keeping with nested PMs as you would with regular SMs.
-For example, since multiple SMs are consolidated into a single SM, you can only have one priority level for all the work orders generated from that SM.
+For example, since multiple SMs are consolidated into a single SM, you can only have one priority level for all the work orders generated from that SM. - Nested PMs are not compatible with multi-asset SMs or event triggers.